-Our general partner may withdraw as general partner without obtaining approval of any unitholder by giving 90 days' written notice, provided that such withdrawal will not constitute a violation of our partnership agreement.
+Notwithstanding the information above, our general partner may withdraw without unitholder approval upon 90 days' notice to the limited partners if at least 50% of the outstanding common units are held or controlled by one person and its affiliates other than the general partner and its affiliates.
 In addition, the partnership agreement permits our general partner in some instances to sell or otherwise transfer all of its general partner interest in us without the approval of the unitholders.
 Please read "-Transfer of General Partner Units" and "-Transfer of Incentive Distribution Rights".